4tires/What-To-Watch-This-Week/README.md

 ### v11

+- Rearranged functions in file to make it easier to read.
 - Updated webdriver initator arguments
 - Removed sleep after webdriver initiates and replaced with keyboard input.
 Allows user to to select different starting day.
 - Added logic in parser to detect if dynamic data has loaded.
 Retries up to 5 times if not loaded.
 Could be improved?
 Issues using WebDriverWait